timm/shape/src/lib.md

 ## Unit tests

-``

 ### Tests

 Top level unit-test driver.
 Resets the random number generator before each test.
-Prints the group and nmae of the test.
+Prints the group and name of the test.
 Warns about stray globals at the end.

 ```awk